helloimhana123/RBRCountdown/README.md

 ## Installation

-Download the latest version here: [Download](https://github.com/HanaMcHanaface/RBRCountdown/releases/download/1.1.0.0/RBRCountdown_1.1.0.0.zip)
+Download the latest version here: [Download](https://github.com/HanaMcHanaface/RBRCountdown/releases/download/2.0.0.0/RBRCountdown.zip)

 To install, first find your RBR installation folder.
 Then, go to the `Plugins` folder.
 Open the zip file you downloaded and move all files there to the Plugins folder.
 That's it!!

 ## Uninstall

-In the Plugins folder remove `RBRCountdown.dll`, `RBRCountdown.log` and the `countdown` directory.
+In the Plugins folder, remove `RBRCountdown.dll` and the `countdown` folder.